apache/myfaces-tobago/extension/facelets/readme.txt

 The el jars are not available on a public maven repository.

-You have to download the facelet 1.1.12 distribution (the el-api.jar and el-ri.jar has been renamed in the 1.1.13 version)
+You have to download the facelets 1.1.12 distribution (the el-api.jar and el-ri.jar has been renamed in the facelets 1.1.13 version, which would require changes in the poms)

 from:

 http://facelets.dev.java.net